ChristofferWin/codeterraform/terraform projects/modules/azurerm-hub-spoke/readme.md

 }

 //TF Plan output (Only most interesting objects are shown):
+//Notice the "=> (Set by us)" Marks on specific object attributes
+//By default the module will both deploy log analytics, diagnostic settings, and 2 different network rules for the Azure Firewall, see more below
-Plan: 31 to add, 0 to change, 0 to destroy.
+Plan: 33 to add, 0 to change, 0 to destroy.
 # module.advanced_spoke_with_all_components.azurerm_log_analytics_workspace.fw_log_object["prod-contoso-hub-lab-log-fw"] will be created
   + resource "azurerm_log_analytics_workspace" "fw_log_object" {
       + allow_resource_only_permissions = true